 Kristen Rogers joined the Northwood University women's basketball coaching staff in June of 2017.
+The 2019-20 season will be her third as a part of Northwood's staff.

 In her first season at Northwood, the Timberwolves reached the GLIAC Tournament Semifinals for the second time in program history.
 The team finished the season with 17 victories.